 8. Close the video interview by sharing your appreciation

-Just as you would with any interview, thank the interviewer for the opportunity.
-And follow up with a post-interview thank-you note within 24 hours.
+Just as you would with any interview, thank the interviewer for the opportunity, and follow up with a post-interview thank-you note within 24 hours.
 In your note, briefly reinforce why you’re interested in the job and why you’d be a great match for the role and company.
-Think about adding something that you and the employer discussed while getting to know each other that will make the thank-you message more personal.
+Include something that you and the employer discussed while getting to know each other that’ll make the thank-you message more personal.
+Establishing that kind of report with the hiring manager, especially after the video interview, can make all the difference in making it to the next round.